syncthing/syncthing-android/CONTRIBUTING.md

 Always welcome.

-Code should follow the [Android Code Style Guidelines](https://source.android.com/source/code-style.html#java-language-rules), with the exception that we use tabs, not spaces for indentation.
+Code should follow the [Android Code Style Guidelines](https://source.android.com/source/code-style.html#java-language-rules).
+This can be done automatically in Android Studio.

 Lint warnings should be fixed.
 If that's not possible, they should be ignored as specifically as possible.